-In other nations that outperform the U.S., students have less instructional time and teachers have substantially more time for collaborative professional learning (Wei, Darling-Hammond, Richardson, Andree, & Orphanos, 2009).
-Schools, school systems, and states face intense education reform driven by the need to ensure that all students are college- and career-ready when they graduate.
-To put that reform into action, school leaders must commit to investing the time needed to achieve full implementation and results for students.
+In other nations that outperform the U.S., students have less instructional time and teachers have substantially more time for collaborative professional learning (Darling-Hammond, 2017; Wei, Darling-Hammond, Richardson, Andree, & Orphanos, 2009).
+Schools, school systems, and states face an urgent need to close student learning gaps and ensure all students are college- and career-ready.
+For those goals to be met, school leaders must commit to investing the time needed to achieve full implementation of best practices for students.

 The assumption behind this workbook is simple, namely any change worth doing is worth doing well.
-The new standards will not lead to changes in students' daily learning experiences unless educators are retooling learning for students.
+Educational improvement efforts will not lead to changes in students' daily learning experiences unless educators are retooling learning for students.
 To engage in the retooling of learning requires an investment in educators to support them in collaborative learning, planning, analysis, and redesign.
 As decades of research in professional learning conclude, deep practice requires intensive, standards-based, collaborative professional learning, sometimes extending across multiple years, that incorporates opportunities to practice without risk, coaching with feedback, and ongoing learning to refine and extend executive control of new practices.
 Foremost among the investments needed, according to educators, is time.